stogacs/website/README.md

 ![stogacs.club](./banner.png)

-## About
+> **Note**

-> This is the website for the Conestoga Computer Science Club.
-It's usually maintained by a member of the club's current leadership (right now that's me) and *anybody* is welcome to contribute!
+> This is the repository for the Conestoga Computer Science Club's website.
+It's usually maintained by a member of the current club leadership, and everyone is welcome to contribute!
 Check it out at [stogacs.club](https://stogacs.club)

-— Vishnu

 ## Instructions